Paliak/PaliaksNotes/docs/Zipping/index.md

  ... snip ...
 ```

 Similar situation in the cart.php file.
-Bit of googling suggests preg_match can be bypassed using new lines.
+A bit of googling suggests preg_match can be bypassed using new lines.
 After playing around with the regex in [https://regex101.com/](https://regex101.com/) it seems the input has to end in a numeric value but adding a new line at the beginning and after the payload seems to not be detected.
-Let's try it in burpsuite.
+Let’s try it in burpsuite.

 ![Payload in regex101.com](Assets/regex101.jpg)